Neaj-Morshad-101/golang-practice-codes/projects/booking-app/readme.md

 Course Link: https://www.youtube.com/watch?v=yyUHQIec83I&ab_channel=TechWorldwithNana

 Used Concepts:
 0:00     - Intro & Course Overview
-INTRODUCTION TO GO
 02:47    - What is Go?
 Why Go?
 How it's different?
-06:50    - Characteristics of Go and Go Use Cases
-GO SYNTAX & CONCEPTS
-08:59    - Local Setup - Install Go & Editor
+06:50    - Characteristics of Go and Go Use Cases GO SYNTAX & CONCEPTS 08:59    - Local Setup - Install Go & Editor
 12:54    - Write our First Program & Structure of a Go File 22:02    - Variables & Constants in Go